debbhie/COGNORISE-INTERNSHIP-TRAVEL-AND-TOUR-ANALYSIS/README.md

  - Not Booked: 60%

 * Customer Churn
- - Churned: 23%
+ - Churned: 23.4%
- - Did Not Churn: 77%
+ - Did Not Churn: 76.5%

 ### EXPLORATORY DATA ANALYSIS
+In this aspect of exploratory data analysis, correlation matrix and churn rate segmented by age, income and frquent flyer were used to derived results from the analysis.
 This helps to uncover patterns, correlations, and anomalies in the data.

-* Correlation Matrix
+### CORRELATION MATRIX
 The correlation matrix shows the relationship between customer churn and other variables.
 Here are the key findings:

-* Age Correlation with Churn: -13%
-Older customers tend to churn slightly less than younger customers.

-* Service Usage Correlation with Churn: 4%
-A slight positive correlation indicates that more service usage is associated with a marginal increase in churn likelihood.

-* Frequent Flyer Correlation with Churn: -6%
-Frequent flyers are slightly less likely to churn compared to non-frequent flyers.

-* Income Level Correlation with Churn: 14%
+* AGE
+ - Services opted: There is a slight negative correlation (-0.12), indicating that older customers tend to opt for fewer services.
-Higher income is positively correlated with a higher likelihood of churn.
+ - Target: Age has slight negative correlation(-0.13) with churn, suggesting that younger customers may have a higher likelihood of churning.

-* Social Media Sync Correlation with Churn: 7% Customers who have their accounts synced to social media have a slightly higher churn rate.

-* Hotel Booking Correlation with Churn: -21%
-Customers who booked hotels through the company's services are significantly less likely to churn.
+ - Annual Income: There is virtually no correlation(-0.016) indicating age and income level are almost independent.

+* SERVICES OPTED
+  - Target: A very weak positive correlation(0.039), suggesting a slight increase in services opted could be associated with higher churn.
+  - Annual Income: A weak positive correlation(0.09) indicating that customers with higher income level tend to opt for more services.
+  - Frequent Flyer: slght negative correlation(-0.15) suggesting that customers who sync their account to social media tend to opt for fewer services.
+  - Hotel Bokking: A moderate positive correlation (0.16) indicating customers who book hotels tend to opt for more services.

+* ANNUAL INCOME
+  - Frequent Flyer: A weak positve correlation(0.2) indication higher income customer are more likely to be frequent flyers.
+  - Account Synced to socialmedia: A weak positive correlation(0.23) suggesting higher income customer are more likely to sync their account.
+  - Hotel Booking: Virtually no correlation(-0.024).

+* FREQUENT FLYER
+  - Account synced: virtually no correlation(-0.04).
+  - Hotel Booking: Aslight negative correlation(-0.13) indicating frequent flyers are less likely to book hortel through services.

+* ACCOUNT SYNCED
+  - Hotel booking: A slight negative correlation(-0.1), suggesting that customers who sync their account to social media are slightly less to book hotel through the company's services.

+### CHURN RATE ANALYSIS
+* AGE-BASED CHURN RATE: The churn rate analysis by age reveals the following patterns;
+  - Age 27 and 28
+    churn rate: Approximately 56%
+    counts: 62 customers (age 27), 71 customer(age 28).
+Customers between age 27 and 28 exibit highest churn rate
 ### predictive analysis
 was conducted to determine the accuracy of a churn prediction model using a confusion matrix.